openstack/nova/doc/source/contributor/development-environment.rst

 The number of instances supported by fake computes is not limited by physical constraints.
 It allows you to perform stress tests on a deployment with few resources (typically a laptop).
-Take care to avoid using scheduler filters that will limit the number of instances per compute, such as ``AggregateCoreFilter``.
+Take care to avoid using scheduler filters that will limit the number of instances per compute, such as ``NumInstancesFilter``.

 Fake computes can also be used in multi hypervisor-type deployments in order to take advantage of fake and "real" computes during tests: